Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Does this mean that every test we write should be an end-to-end test?
 No, but we should be trying to get as far as we can in that direction, while keeping the downsides at an acceptable level.

 What's acceptable or not is subjective and depends on the context.
-At the end of the day, it's important that those tests are written by developers and are actually used during development, which means they shouldn't feel like a burden to maintain and it should be possible to run them for local builds and on CI.
+At the end of the day, it's important that those tests are written by developers and are used during development, which means they shouldn't feel like a burden to maintain and it should be possible to run them for local builds and on CI.

 Doing this also means that you will likely end up with tests that are scattered across different levels of the integration scale, with seemingly no clear sense of structure.
 This isn't an issue we would have had with unit testing, because there each test is coupled to a specific method or a function, so the structure usually ends up mirroring that of the code itself.